How did we get there?

 The greenhouse effect is the process that keeps our planet warm, with an average temperature of 15°C. Human generated greenhouse gas emissions intensifies this process and generates a rapid global warming.

 Our whole development and economies are tied strongly to energy usage.
-Unfortunately most of the energy used since the industrial revolution was generated through burning of fossil fuels, process that emits great amounts of carbon dioxide into the atmosphere.
+Unfortunately most of the energy used since the industrial revolution was generated through burning of fossil fuels, a process that emits great amounts of carbon dioxide into the atmosphere.
 But not all regions & countries contribute equally to the problem that we now face.

 The effects of the climate crisis have the biggest impact on the ones who contributed to it the least: people in under-developed countries and the future generations.
 Extreme weather events can have major effects on fresh water and food supplies.
 These can also contribute to political instability and conflict.